tarantool/doc/doc/book/app_server/luajit_memprof.rst

     local t = {}
     for i = 1, 1e5 do
-        -- table.insert is the built‑in function and all corresponding
-        -- allocations are reported in the scope of the main chunk. table.insert(t,
+        -- table.insert is the built-in function and all corresponding -- allocations are reported in the scope of the main chunk. table.insert(t,
             append('q', i)